Community Development Block Grants (CDBG) - Specialty Grants

 - Non-profit organizations, Indian tribes, and special purpose organizations such as public housing authorities, port districts, community action agencies, and economic development councils, are not eligible to apply directly to the CDBG Program for funding, but may be partners in projects and subrecipients of funding through eligible jurisdictions.

 CDBG Economic Opportunity Grants assist eligible, rural Washington State cities and counties with economic resilience and developments projects including job creation, microenterprise assistance, energy-related, and disaster recovery activities that promote vibrant communities and principally benefit low- and moderate-income persons.

-Up to $1.7 million is available for local governments either with Craft3 to subsidize a private economic development loan, or to directly grant economic development projects providing a public benefit.
+Up to $300,000 is available for local governments, either as a direct grant or with Craft3 to subsidize a private economic development loan, for economic resilience and development activities providing a public benefit.

 • Job creation activities require an Employment and Training Agreement to ensure at least 51% of the jobs are made available to low- and moderate-income persons.